RediZypce/Graduate-Admissions-Prediction/README.md

 ![image](https://github.com/RediZypce/Graduate-Admissions-Prediction/assets/109640560/62b972fb-f9be-46a9-aa26-bb5a5bfdf92a)

 # Overview
 This project is aimed at building a deep learning model to predict the likelihood of graduate admission based on various applicant profile features.
 The dataset used for this project is "admissions_data.csv," which contains information about graduate applicants and their attributes.
 The model is developed using deep learning techniques and is intended to provide a predictive tool for evaluating the chances of admission for graduate applicants.
+[Get Started](Graduate_Admissions_Prediction.ipynb)

 # Dataset
 The dataset used in this project is named "admissions_data.csv."
 It is a CSV (Comma-Separated Values) file containing information about graduate applicants, including features such as GRE scores, TOEFL scores, university ratings, statement of purpose strength (SOP), letter of recommendation strength (LOR), undergraduate GPA (CGPA), research experience, and the target variable, which is the "Chance of Admit."